react-navigation/react-navigation.github.io/versioned_docs/version-7.x/navigating.md

   <source src="/assets/navigators/stack/stack-push.mp4" />
 </video>

 Each time you call `push` we add a new route to the navigation stack.
-When you call `navigate` it first tries to find an existing route with that name, and only pushes a new route if there isn't yet one on the stack.
+When you call `navigate` it only pushes a new route if you're not already on that route.

 ## Going back